chrisanag1985/fetch_mandiant_threatintel/README.md

 ## Configuration

 1. Create a `config.ini` is the same folder, based on the `config.ini.template`.
-2. Add your API Key/Secret without quotes
+2. Add your API Key/Secret without quotes.

 ## Usage